-The Rundown: This thrilling trampoline park (one of the first in South Africa) allows you to jump to your heart’s content in a safe environment that’s fit for all ages.
-The massive facility boasts over 17,000sq.ft of interconnected wall-to-wall trampolines, two dodgeball courts, three basketball slam-dunk lanes, two long trampoline lanes perfect for doing flips, a battle beam (a ledge on which two participants battle it out using beams over the foam pit) and lots more.
+The Rundown: This thrilling trampoline park allows you to jump to your heart’s content in a safe environment and is suitable for all ages.
+The massive facility has interconnected wall-to-wall trampolines, two dodgeball courts, three basketball slam-dunk lanes, two long trampoline lanes perfect for doing flips, a battle beam (a ledge on which two participants battle it out using beams over the foam pit) and lots more.

 Super Cool Factor: The trampoline park also has a nifty glow-in-the-dark feature, which adds a whole other dimension to the unique experience.

 Cost: Prices at Rush Cape Town vary depending on the different activity offerings.
 A one-hour open jump session is priced at R115 (excluding socks) and R110 for a second hour.
 Non-slip trampoline socks are priced at R25 per pair.
 Online booking for slots is recommended on weekends and public holidays.